athrane/pineapple/models/pineapple-example-modules/src/main/resources/pineapple-example-modules/ssh-011-install-docker-latest-version-centos7/README.txt

 1) Create and add Docker user to sudoers.
 1) Update YUM (can take some time).
 2) Add Docker repository to YUM configuration.
-3) Installs the Docker as a OS service using systemd (https://docs.docker.com/engine/articles/systemd/).
+3) Installs the Docker as a OS service using systemctrl.
 4) Starts Docker as a OS service.

 Docker is available at: http://192.168.34.10:8082